 RECORD BURN - This section of the control vinyl has been worn.
-Swap sides or adjust the Vinyl Start Offset.
+Swap sides or use the track start offset.

-BAD RECORD BURN - Your record is badly worn and Scratch Live is unable to track.
+BAD RECORD BURN - Your record is worn and Scratch Live is unable to track correctly.
 Swap sides or get new vinyl ASAP.